erizov/Professor/semester_11/lecture_77_chaos_engineering_advanced/chaos_metrics/README.md

 ## Introduction

-Chaos Metrics is an advanced graduate-level algorithm.
+Chaos Metrics addresses advanced computational challenges in specialized domains.

-This algorithm is part of the advanced curriculum covering cutting-edge topics in computer science and software engineering.
+This topic covers advanced techniques and methodologies used in modern software systems.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A computational method for chaos metrics.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below